elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

 ---
 ## The XOR problem

- * What happens if we don’t have linear separability?
+ * What happens if we don't have linear separability?

  * For example, can we learn a function that does an exclusive or?